 Enjoy live-action and animated short films, engage in discussions about what you saw, and try out follow-up activities in the Museum’s galleries.

 Online registration is required.
-The program is free for children and adults and includes free admission to the Museum.
+The program is $5 per person and includes free admission to the Museum.

 Scroll down to the event listings for information about specific screenings.